ndiego/wordpress-university-workshop/steps/step-8/readme.md

 8. Save the template.

 ### 10. Save changes to the theme
-1. In the canvas of the Site Editor. click on the wrench icon in the top right, this will open the Create Block Theme panel.
+1. In the canvas of the Site Editor, click on the wrench icon in the top right.
+This will open the Create Block Theme panel.
 2. Click “Save Changes” to apply all modifications to the theme itself.
-3. **Note, this will create a few errors.**
+3. **Note this will create a few errors.**

 ### 11. Fix minor Create Block Theme bugs
 1. In the theme files, investigate the `/templates`, `/pattern`, and `/parts` folders to confirm that the modifications have been applied.